 People who worked in construction, maintenance, heavy industry, were in contact with an extremely high concentration of asbestos.
 Because it is a progressive disease, asbestosis typically occurs 30 to 40 years after the first exposure to asbestos.
 Shortly after inhalation, the asbestos fibers which attached themselves to lung tissue start producing persistent inflammation and scarring, which will ultimately cause the fibrotic lung disease.

-The criteria used for the diagnosis of asbestosis is based on clinical, physiological, and radiologic features including diffuse pleural thickening or pleural plaques and the presence of characteristic linear, irregular radiographic opacities.
+The criteria used for the diagnosis of asbestosis are based on clinical, physiological, and radiologic features including diffuse pleural thickening or pleural plaques and the presence of characteristic linear, irregular radiographic opacities.
 The chest X-ray of a patient diagnosed with interstitial lung disease consistent with asbestosis shows interstitial opacities on both mid and lower lung fields.
 High-resolution CT also showed that thick, bandlike opacities were common in asbestosis and rare in 2019 novel coronavirus-infected pneumonia, whilst ground-glass opacities were rare in asbestosis and common in 2019 novel coronavirus-infected pneumonia.

 Call your doctor immediately if you think you have been exposed to COVID-19 and develop a fever and symptoms such as cough or shortness of breath.